uditarora/fashion-product-classification/README.md

 # fashion-product-classification
-Classification of fashion product images using transfer learning techniques
+Classification of fashion product images using transfer learning techniques.

 ## How to run
 Install the requirements in `requirements.txt` and run: